Communication Disorders

 3 Credits (3)

-Normal communication-learning development of elementary, secondary, and postsecondary students; etiologies, diagnosis, and treatment of interpersonal communication and language-based academic disorders.
+This course will discuss normal communication-learning development of elementary, secondary, and postsecondary students; etiologies, diagnosis, and treatment of interpersonal communication and language-based academic disorders.
 Restricted to: C DS,C D majors.
-May be repeated up to 3 credits.
+By the time of graduation, all SPHS courses need to be passed with a B or better.
+May be repeated up to 6 credits.

 Learning Outcomes